Gabriel2409/obsidian_notes/Postgres - Tables.md

 CREATE TABLE t2 AS
 SELECT * FROM t1 LIMIT 0;

+-- then add the necessary constraints
+ALTER TABLE t2 ALTER pk SET NOT NULL;
+ALTER TABLE t2 ADD CONSTRAINT
+t2 PRIMARY KEY (pk);

+-- or you can include primary keys
--- also includes primary keys and constraints
+-- and constraints directly
 CREATE TABLE t2
 (LIKE t1 INCLUDING ALL)

 ```
 ### special keywords